Epics in Agile — everything you need to know to get started.

 To summarize, here are the definitions of the various hierarchal pieces involved in the Agile framework:

-In Agile, an epic is part of a project's hierarchical organization that breaks a piece of a larger deliverable into smaller chunks called stories or issues.
-You can also think of these "stories" as tasks to be completed during a one-to-two-week sprint.
-Because an epic is comprised of multiple user stories, it will typically take several sprints to complete all user stories — but time frames can vary by team and project, and shorter epics could be completed within one or two sprints.
+In Agile, an epic is part of a project's hierarchical organization, breaking down a larger deliverable into smaller chunks, known as stories or issues.
+You can also think of these "stories' as tasks to be completed during a one- to two-week sprint.
+Because an epic comprises multiple user stories, it typically takes several sprints to complete all user stories.
+However, time frames can vary by team and project, and shorter epics may be completed within one or two sprints.

 At the end of each sprint, the team gathers feedback on the user stories completed from stakeholders, executives, and clients.
-For example, if you launch a new product feature but get customer feedback that the feature is not intuitive to use, you’ll need to rework the feature based on this feedback.
-This process increases flexibility throughout the project, allows the project to be adjusted to keep pace with market trends, and results in a continuous cycle of improvement for the overall project roadmap.
+For example, if you launch a new product feature but get customer feedback that the feature is not intuitive, you’ll need to rework the feature based on this feedback.
+This process enhances flexibility throughout the project, enables adjustments to keep pace with market trends, and yields a continuous cycle of improvement for the overall project roadmap.

 Here are a couple of examples to help you better visualize what epics look like in practice.